Resource Optimization for Semantic-Aware Networks with Task Offloading: Abstract

 \section{Abstract}

-The limited computation capacity of user equipments restricts the local implementation of computation-intense applications.
-Edge computing, especially the edge intelligence system enables local users to offload the computation tasks to the edge servers for reducing the computational energy consumption of user equipments and fast task execution.
+The limited capabilities of user equipment restrict the local implementation of computation-intensive applications.
+Edge computing, especially the edge intelligence system, enables local users to offload the computation tasks to the edge servers to reduce the computational energy consumption of user equipment and accelerate fast task execution.
 However, the limited bandwidth of upstream channels may increase the task transmission latency and affect the computation offloading performance.
-To overcome the challenge of the limited resource of wireless communications, we adopt a semantic-aware task offloading system, where the semantic information of tasks are extracted and offloaded to the edge servers.
-Furthermore, a proximal policy optimization based multi-agent reinforcement learning algorithm (MAPPO) is proposed to coordinate the resource of wireless communications and the computation, so that the resource management can be performed distributedly and the computational complexity of the online algorithm can be reduced.
+To overcome the challenge arising from scarce wireless communication resources, we propose a semantic-aware multi-modal task offloading system that facilitates the extraction and offloading of semantic task information to edge servers.
+To cope with the different tasks with multi-modal data, a unified quality of experience (QoE) criterion is designed.
+Furthermore, a proximal policy optimization-based multi-agent reinforcement learning algorithm (MAPPO) is proposed to coordinate the resource management for wireless communications and computation in a distributed and low computational complexity manner.
+Simulation results verify that the proposed MAPPO algorithm outperforms other reinforcement learning algorithms and fixed schemes in terms of task execution speed and the overall system QoE.